 The implications of this study should be considered in light of its limitations.
 A main limitation is that causal direction cannot be substantiated because we used a cross-sectional design.
-However, the relationships we hypothesized are consistent with longitudinal studies that have shown that social influence predicts employee behavior (Burkhardt, 1994; Venkatesh & Davis, 2000).
+However, the relationships we hypothesized are consistent with findings of longitudinal studies that social influence predicts employee behavior (Burkhardt, 1994; Venkatesh & Davis, 2000).
 In addition, our theoretical model consists of complex interaction effects that minimize the probability of drawing incorrect conclusions (Bowen & Wiersema, 1999).
-Also, reverse causality does not appear as theoretically plausible.
+Also, reverse causality does not appear theoretically plausible.
 For example, it seems less plausible that professionals would perceive high administrator pressure as a function of both adopting (when organizational identification is high and professional identification is low) and resisting (when organizational identification is low and professional identification is high) the new work behavior.

 Other important strengths of our study should be noted.
-Even when we included fifteen additional control variables that have been shown to influence the adoption of new work behavior to help account for alternative explanations to our theory, our results were unchanged.
-The non-significant control variables which we added and then struck from our analysis because they were not significantly associated with adoption of new work behavior were (1) physician vs. physician assistant dummy, (2) perceived usefulness to patients, (3) perceived usefulness to self, (4) perceived ease of use, (5) perceived colleague normative pressure, (6) perceived patient normative pressure, (7) hours spent in training learning the system, (8) number of training modules completed (as professional employees could skip any of the modules), (9) score on a multiple choice post-training test, (10) average sickness of patients in panel, (11) computer self-efficacy (Compeau & Higgins, 1995), as well as, (12) professional employee age, (13) tenure, (14) full-time status, and (15) gender.
+Even when we included 15 additional control variables that have been shown to influence the adoption of new work behavior to help account for alternative explanations to our theory, our results were unchanged.
+The nonsignificant control variables that we added and then struck from our analysis because they were not significantly associated with adoption of new work behavior were (a) physician versus physician assistant dummy, (b) perceived usefulness to patients, (c) perceived usefulness to self, (d) perceived ease of use, (e) perceived colleague normative pressure, (f) perceived patient normative pressure, (g) hours spent in training learning the system, (h) number of training modules completed (as professional employees could skip any of the modules), (i) score on a multiple choice posttraining test, (j) average sickness of patients in panel, (k) computer self-efficacy (Compeau & Higgins, 1995), as well as (1) professional employee age, (m) tenure, (n) full-time status, and (o) gender.
 Other strengths are that our supplementary interviews corroborate our theoretical arguments, hypotheses, and quantitative results.
 Furthermore, our dependent variable was objectively measured.
 These strengths provide confidence that the influence of administrator social influence on employee behavior depends on employees' levels of professional and organizational identification.